khanabid20/BDDStepsGenerator/README.md

 # BDDStepsGenerator

-#The BDD itself an automation testing framework.
-#Just to automate few things like generating Runner classes & Step files, i have created this project.

-As you all component of BDD (Behavior Drivern Development) are
+As you all know components of BDD (Behavior Drivern Development) are
 1. Feature file (written in Gherkin language)
-2. Runner class (while running this class, it generates methods for each steps written in feature file)
+2. Runner class (upon running this class, it generates methods for each steps written in feature file)
 3. Lastly the Step file

-So instead of creating runner class & copy pasting the methods in step file, using this project will save few time as it does the same.
+So, instead of creating runner class & copy pasting the methods in step file, we can use this utility to save our time.

 ###################
 ### Running the jar